This article details the differences, advantages, trade-offs and costs for managed and unmanaged network switches.

-To help you better understand the difference between unmanaged and managed switches, let’s extend the brain analogy a bit.
-Consider an unmanaged switch to be the proverbial “lizard brain”.
-It operates well enough to keep things running, but the survival of the network is the only thing it controls.
-It isn’t capable of higher-level thought.
+To better illustrate the differences between unmanaged and managed switches, let’s take a look at their respective capabilities.
+Unmanaged switches operate to keep the network running, but the survival of the network is the only thing it controls and it isn’t capable of additional functionality.
 A managed switch, on the other hand, is more like a human brain—capable of complex thought and decision making.
-It can control how the data is processed and exactly where it travels.
-These switches will need to be programmed to meet your specific network’s requirements.
+It can control how the data is processed and exactly where it travels and be programmed to meet your specific network’s requirements.

 Some of the advanced options managed switches provide include:

-Having control over these features keeps even large, complicated IoT networks operating at peak efficiency.
+The ability to control these features with a managed switch keeps even the largest, most complicated IoT networks operating at peak efficiency.
 It also helps network administrators identify problems as soon as they arise.

 In contrast, unmanaged switches offer almost zero control over the specifics of your network.
 These devices come pre-configured and don’t require any complicated setup.
 In many cases, all you have to do is plug your devices into the ports and you’re ready to go.
 If you have a tiny, uncomplicated home network, an unmanaged switch may be all you need.
 However, even small networks can profit from the other benefits managed switches provide, like increased security.

-The one downside to managed switch security is that it needs to be monitored by a professional.
+One of the potential downsides to owning and operating a managed switch is that the security protocols need to be setup and monitored by a professional.
 If you leave your connections unwatched, someone can take advantage of security features that would otherwise be keeping your business safe.
-Even if you don’t believe your network needs the managed level of protection, it’s best to be aware of the added risks that come along with using an unmanaged switch.
-They don’t have any software-level protection—in many cases, the best you can do is use a lockable port cover to keep people from physically rerouting your data.
+Even if you don’t believe your network needs a managed level of protection, it’s best to be aware of the added risks that come along with using an unmanaged switch as they don’t have any software-level protection—in many cases, and the best you can do is use a lockable port cover to keep people from physically rerouting your data.
 You’ll need to prioritize other forms of hacking protection to keep your network safe.

 Because they’re a more complex piece of equipment with higher-level capabilities and controls, managed switches tend to be more expensive than their unmanaged counterparts.
 The cost goes up along with added ports and specialty features, but the variety of models and manufacturers to choose from means that you don’t have to worry about overpaying for functionality and capabilities that you don’t need.
 A quick online search will show you that the average managed network switch can cost anywhere from $500 to $3,500.
 Simpler models with more limited capabilities, often referred to as smart switches, tend to fall in the $150-$500 price range.
 If the price ranges of factory new managed switches fall outside of your available budget, it may help to look into buying a refurbished model.
 Refurbished managed switches are often sold with multi-year warranties and before they’re sold, go through a rigorous testing and inspection process to ensure that they offer the same performance and reliability of a new model.
 Purchasing refurbished helps to reduce electronic waste and can potentially save thousands of dollars and deliver the same performance.